sturoscy/django_starter_kit/README.md

 - run `npm install --cache`

 #### GulpJS
 The starter kit uses gulp to manage and automate client-side dependencies.
 For more info on gulp, please visit their website here - [GulpJS Docs](https://github.com/gulpjs/gulp/tree/master/docs).
-The available gulp commands are:

-- `./gulp serve`
-- `./gulp javascripts`
-- `./gulp coffee`
-- `./gulp eco`
-- `./gulp bower`
-- `./gulp sass`
-- `./gulp images`
+`./gulp help` will list available gulp main and sub-commands.
+The gulpfile.js file is heavily commented for more clarity.

-`./gulp build` will run all of the above commands except for serve. `./gulp serve` will run a proxy server for runserver or apache located at localhost:3000 that watches for changes in coffeescripts, javascripts, and sass files and run the appropriate gulp task and reload the browser using the browser-sync node package. `./gulp serve` should only be run in development
+`./gulp build` will build all of the projects dependencies (coffeescript or javascript, javascript templates, styles, and images).

+`./gulp serve` will run a proxy server for apache located at https://vagrant.wharton.upenn.edu:3000 that watches for changes in coffeescripts, javascripts, and sass files and will run the appropriate gulp task, restart apache, and reload the browser using the browser-sync node package. `./gulp serve` should only be run in development

 #### Vendor Files
 Vendor files are managed through [bower](http://bower.io).
 Your vendor requirements should be added to the [bower.json](http://bower.io/docs/creating-packages/#bowerjson) file in the dependencies section.
 You can search for [bower packages](http://bower.io/search "bower search") on bower's website.